leaf-ai/studio-go-runner/docs/interface.md

 This block is used to transport credentials for accessing the [label] artifact and can contain platform specific credential information.

+If the fields within this block are not defined any default credentials that can be found within the message defined configuration environment variables can be used by the implementation of the runner as long as appropriate flags are defined to allow them to be used.

 ### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ plain

 The plain block is used to store credentials when the artifact platform uses plain user password style credentials such as common with facilities such as FTP.